 - During the day, ensure abundant light filters through the windows, along with engaging your baby in playful activities to keep him awake for reasonable periods of time so that he can sleep at night.

 - Focus on age-appropriate nap times.
 Keep the awake times between naps less for younger babies and steady for toddlers.

-- Babies are accustomed to hearing noises while in the womb, such as the mother’s heartbeat and breathing, rushes of fluids and blood that constantly reassure them.
+- Babies are accustomed to hearing noises while in the womb, such as the mother’s heartbeat and breathing, and rushes of fluids and blood that constantly reassure them.
 When babies enter the outside world, the sounds of the new environment can make them jolt or jump.
-Use of white noise may help in blocking the new sounds (a door slamming, loud footsteps, unfamiliar voices) which can scare a baby and disrupt his sleep.
-Using white noise like radio static, sound from a running fan throughout the night can help your baby sleep well.
+Use of white noise may help in blocking the new sounds (a door slamming, loud footsteps, unfamiliar voices), which can scare a baby and disrupt his sleep.
+Using white noise like radio static or the sound from a running fan throughout the night can help your baby sleep well.

 - If nothing seems to work and you have tried everything in your capacity, seek personalised sleep consulting to solve your baby’s sleep problems.
 An expert can help form a personalised sleep strategy for your baby and then support your family through each step of implementing it.